lysmarine/lysmarine_gen/README.md

 At this time targeted SBCs are :
  - RaspberryPi

-__If you wish to have your favorite SBC supported and if you have some time for testing ...or have a spare to giveaway.
-Open a github issue or contact me on facebook https://fb.me.com/lysmarineOS/__

-# Steps to create your own LysMarine image
+# Steps to create your own LysMarine BBN Edition image

 * Create GitHub account
 * Fork this project on GitHub